EDUCATION

 (5) Of the funds appropriated for the purpose of this section, no more than one hundred dollars ($100) per student may be used for transportation costs.

-(6) For the purpose of program reimbursement, the state department of education shall adopt reporting forms, establish reporting dates, and adopt such additional guidelines and standards as necessary to accomplish the program goals that every child will read fluently and comprehend printed text on grade level by the end of third grade.
+(6) For the purpose of program reimbursement, the state department of education shall adopt reporting forms, establish reporting dates, and adopt such additional guidelines and standards as necessary to accomplish the program goals that every child will read fluently and comprehend printed text on grade level by the end of grade 3.

-(7) To ensure students receive high-quality literacy instruction and intervention, the state department of education shall provide professional development to districts and schools on best practices supporting literacy instruction that includes data literacy, the statewide reading assessment, and best practices as outlined in the Idaho comprehensive literacy plan.
-Intervention program participation and effectiveness by school and district shall be presented annually to the state board of education, the legislature, and the governor.
+(7) Subject to appropriation, the state department of education shall, over a multi-year period, provide professional development to all teachers and elementary administrators serving students in kindergarten through grade 3.
+Such professional development shall be based on the science of reading and shall include embedded coaching that integrates evidence-based best practices supporting early literacy intervention, including but not limited to data literacy, the statewide reading assessment, and best practices as outlined in the Idaho comprehensive literacy plan.
+Information regarding participation in the intervention program by school districts and public charter schools and the effectiveness of such program shall be presented annually to the state board of education, the legislature, and the governor.

 (8) The state board of education or its delegate shall annually evaluate the cost and efficacy of literacy interventions used throughout Idaho.